Add your promotional text...

 Intuitive Practice: Trust Your Instincts and Stay Present

 Every element of Shaking Medicine is an invitation, offered as a guideline rather than a requirement.
-You’re encouraged to trust your instincts and intuition, engaging only in practices that feel right for you.
+You’re encouraged to trust your instincts and intuition, engaging only in practices and elements of a class that feel right for you.
 Never push through pain or discomfort and modify, adjust, or skip anything that doesn’t support your well-being.
 This intuitive approach ensures SM remains a safe, personalized experience, empowering you to honor your body’s unique needs at every step.
 To fully embody this, stay as present as possible during each class.
 Set aside distractions, release external obligations, and tune deeply into your body’s sensations, allowing the practice to unfold naturally.

 How to Stay Present: